BoViKa/knuckleball-physics/README.md

 This project will be trying to simulate the effects of "knuckleballs" in Unity.

-This docs will guide you through all the files and how to run the simulation yourself.

 This project was made for the DD1354 course at KTH.

-## Contents

 ## File Structure